madskristensen/TextmateBundleInstaller/README.md

 For instance, this extension contains a TextMate bundle for YAML files, but if you decide to install the more powerful
 [YAML Editor extension](https://visualstudiogallery.msdn.microsoft.com/34423c06-f756-4721-8394-bc3d23b91ca7)
-then that extension will win take over.
+then that extension will win.
+That makes it safe to install this extension even if you have separate extensions for one or more of the languages already.

 ## Supported languages and file types